How to Start a Photography Business in 2025 (Detailed Guide)

 Ultimately, the best name feels right.
 Test your shortlisted options with friends, family, and even potential clients.
 Does it spark interest?
 Does it reflect your brand identity?
 Choose a name you're proud of that resonates with you and paves the way for a thriving photography business.

-6. Legal setup and insurance
+6. Legal Setup and Insurance

 Building your own photography business requires not just passion and skill but also responsible legal and ethical practices.